SCIENCE 1300 - Principles & Practice of Research (Advanced) I

 The management of research data is an essential component of scientific training.
 These workshops (four) will provide a background to the curation, handling and visualisation of scientific data.
 Assessment will be conducted during the second part of each workshop series.
 Formative/Summative (25%)

-This will be on a broad aspect of the research Hot Topic in science ("Climate Change") chosen and developed by each student.
-The task will consist of two components.
+This will be on a broad aspect of science chosen and developed by each student.
+The task will consist of three components.

-This will address the chosen topic and will be developed during workshops on information searching, constructing a bibliography, and scientific writing.
-Formative/Summative (30%) – task length 1800-2000 words.
+This will address the chosen topic and will be developed during workshops on scientific writing.
+Formative/Summative (25%) – task length 1800-2000 words.

 This will be based on a high-impact translation of the essay for a broad audience.
 Formative/Summative (5%) – task length 150 words.